 - Social media marketing

 Pegasus integrated communications consultancy is a creative advertising agency that uses Ganttic for their resource scheduling.
-Associate director Alison Perkins and studio manager Katherine Thay share how they are able to work with a diverse team of both an in-house team and freelancers.
+Associate director Alison Perkins and studio manager Katherine Thay divulged that they often work with a diverse team of in-house and freelance artists.

 By grouping their resources by specialty (designers, artists, writers, etc.) as well as who is full-time, freelance, and part-time, they not only have an overview of everyone’s workload.
 But they can estimate when they’ll have free resources to take on new projects.
 Or if they need to bring in more talent.

 This method lets them bring in people from all over the world and doesn’t confine their team by geography.
 Find out more more about planning with diverse resource pools here.

 Web developers deal specifically with building and maintaining websites.
 They program the code that tells websites how they should function.
 The types of jobs they have will differ and they can work with both big and small clients.
 When one project is done, they can move onto another client.

 As long as communication is good and deadlines are met, website development is another job that can be undertaken with ease by a digital nomad.
 The client and the digital nomad can stay in touch via software like Zoom.
 They can swap notes, ideas, and examples via tools like Slack.